helal123/Ragb/FAQ.md

    For vnc, we use display :51.
 So, you can use a vnc client from another device on the same network by connecting you your_phones_ip and specifying the display is :51 or the port is 5951 (depending on what your client needs).

-1. How do I get Firefox working?
+2. How do I get Firefox working?

+   # Installing Firefox on Debian
    For Debian, you can just click the Firefox icon on the apps page.
 Or you can do the following manually:
    ```
    sudo apt update